DennisRippinger/gatling-reporter/README.md

 }
 ```
 To create your own Exporter create a new project or module within your project with one class like the one above.
+This module needs to be available in your local .m2 folder or within your organisations nexus or alike.